-To continue receiving financial aid awards while enrolled at the School of Education, students must show progress toward their academic objectives, adhere to proper procedures for withdrawal and leaves of absence, and follow the School of Education’s Code of Conduct.
+To continue receiving financial aid while enrolled at the Johns Hopkins School of Education, students must show progress toward their academic objectives, adhere to proper procedures for withdrawal and leaves of absence, and follow the School of Education’s Code of Conduct.

 What Is Satisfactory Academic Progress?

-- Measured in accordance with our grading policy, to qualify for “satisfactory academic progress, an undergraduate student must maintain a minimum 2.0 cumulative GPA and a graduate student must maintain a 3.0 cumulative GPA.
+- Measured in accordance with our grading policy, to qualify for “satisfactory academic progress,” a graduate student must maintain a 3.0 cumulative GPA.
 Students must earn a final grade of B or higher in each course.
 All periods of prior enrollment must be considered for an initial award, even if the student received no aid for previous periods.

-- In addition, undergraduate students must complete the required course work within a maximum timeframe of 150 percent of the published program length in credits (i.e.. within 90 attempted credits for a 60-credit program).
-Graduate students must complete their certificate or degree program within a maximum time frame of five calendar years.
+- In addition, graduate students must complete their certificate or degree program within a maximum time frame of five calendar years.

 How Do Course Withdrawals (“W”), Repeat Coursework, and Grades of Incomplete Affect Satisfactory Academic Progress (SAP)?